Blueberry Banana Muffins

 Just type your email below and I’ll send it to you.
 And as a bonus you’ll get delicious new recipes from me!

 • Made with Greek yogurt.
 No one likes a dry muffin!
-Greek yogurt makes these banana muffins extra moist without the use of oil or butter.
+Greek yogurt makes these banana muffins extra moist and fluffy without the use of oil or butter.

 • Everyone loves a good muffin.
 This recipe is kid-friendly and perfect for those mornings when you need a quick breakfast or snack on the go.